planarvoid/WordPress-Android/README.md

   * Upload `target/soundcloud-android-x.y.z-market.apk` to the market
   * Important: upload apk to github for archival: `sbt android:github-upload`
   * Release a beta with the same version code used in the release process

+## Releasing (Amazon Appstore)

+Amazon requires an unsigned apk - they then add some DRM/monitoring/lolcat code to the binary and require us to sign the processed apk with our private key.

+To create an unsigned apk:

+    $ sbt android:package-release
+    ...
+    [info] Packaging /Users/jan/projects/soundcloud-android/target/soundcloud-android-2.2.5.apk

+The processed apk from Amazon needs to be signed and zipaligned before uploading to Amazon.
+Copy apk received from Amzazon to `target/soundcloud-android-x.y.z.apk`, then run:

+    $ sbt android:prepare-amazon
+    [info] Aligned /Users/jan/projects/soundcloud-android/target/soundcloud-android-2.2.5-market.apk
+    [info] Signed /Users/jan/projects/soundcloud-android/target/soundcloud-android-2.2.5.apk

+`soundcloud-android-x.y.z-market.apk` can now be uploaded to the Appstore.

 ## Releasing betas